Dr John Fass

 School of Communication

-John completed his BA (hons) in Photography, Film, Video and Animation at West Surrey College of Art and Design and holds an MRes with Distinction in Information Environments from the London College of Communication.
+As a teacher, John lectures at the Royal College of Art on the Information Experience Design MA.
+He holds a BA (Hons) in Photography Film, Video and Animation from West Surrey College of Art and Design and an MRes with Distinction in Information Environments from LCC.
+He recently completed a PhD in design research at the RCA.

 Publications, exhibitions and other outcomes